1. The Question the Parrot Limit Left Open

 7. The Honest Edge

-The qualitative claim is defensible: synergy requires asymmetry.
+The qualitative claim, corrected, is now sharper: transformative synergy — the surplus beyond what duplicated channels pool for free — requires asymmetry; raw synergy requires only informational distinctness.
 The quantitative bound awaits formalization of the PID-on-manifolds machinery that the framework does not yet have.
+The exact model and the refutation record live in research/gaussian-loop-model/ (Barrett 2015 MMI PID).

 The full framework is at thepulsegoeson.com.